 MATH 461 - Seminar in Mathematics (3)

 Students analyze, synthesize and expand on mathematics learned in preceding courses, culminating in a substantial project and presentation.
+This is a Writing in the Discipline (WID) course.

 Prerequisite: MATH 441 and prior or concurrent enrollment in MATH 432.